8: The Mormon Proposition: Synopsis

 Director Reed Cowan, who is a former Mormon missionary, "planned on making a film about gay teen homelessness and suicide in Utah, but switched his focus to Mormon ideology because of how it contributes to the homophobia that causes these problems".
 The film focuses on the wealth and power of the Church of Jesus Christ of Latter-day Saints (LDS Church), and how the Church uses the National Organization for Marriage to advocate for denial of rights to lesbian, gay, bisexual, and transgender (LGBT) Americans.
 It states that LDS Church leader Thomas S. Monson asked to ensure the passage of the controversial California Proposition 8.
-It also claims that many homeless people in Utah are LGBT teens who were abandoned by their Mormon parents.
+It also documents the problem of homeless teens who have been evicted by their Mormon parents because they are LGBT.
+(A 2022 survey found 80% of LGBT youth living on the streets of Utah were kicked out by their families.)

 According to The New York Times, the film "uncovers the classified church documents and the largely concealed money trail of Mormon contributions that paid for a high-powered campaign to pass Proposition 8", noting that "Mormons raised an estimated $22 million for the cause."